meshbound/Telemetry2021/README.md

 # Telemetry2020 Madison West Rocket Club

-This is the repository for the 2020 MWR SLI Telemetry Code
+This is the repository for the 2020 MWR SLI Telemetry Software